 A person is not liable for the crime of DUI if there is no proof of driving.
 Driving is an element of the crime of driving under the influence.
 In fact, at court or jury trial, the prosecutor must prove beyond a reasonable doubt both that the defendant was driving and also that he or she was under the influence.

-The “no driving” defense is a common legal challenge to DUI charges.
-It is used primarily when nobody (including the police) actually saw the defendant drive.
+The “no driving defense” is a common legal challenge to DUI charges.
+It can be invoked primarily when nobody (including the police) actually witnessed the defendant driving a motor vehicle.

 Not all vehicle crimes are observed by a police officer or other witnesses.
 This is especially true when there has been an accident or the car breaks down.
-The police typically don’t arrive on the scene until driving has stopped.
+Law enforcement officers typically don’t arrive on the scene until driving has stopped.
 Often the people involved are no longer in the car.

 If there is a reasonable doubt that the defendant was the one who drove a vehicle, then he is not guilty of a crime involving driving.

 To help you better understand the “no driving” defense, our California DUI attorneys discuss the following, below:

 - 1. 1.
 What is the legal meaning of “drive”?